workingDog/stixtoneolib/README.md

     libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.4"

-To compile and package from source, type:
+To compile and package from the latest source, type:

     sbt package